yehia67/documentation/iri/0.1/how-to-guides/flink-tangle-stream-processing.md

-# Near real-time transaction stream processing with Apache Flink
+# Process big data transaction stream in near real-time with Apache Flink
 **Learn how to process IOTA transaction streams in near real-time, while diving into the big data stream processing framework Apache Flink.**